ekg/smbe2024/impg_prez.md

 # 8. Conclusion

----

-## Recap of Implicit Pangenome Graphs
+## Conclusion: Recap of Implicit Pangenome Graphs

 - Key advantages:
   - Scalability to large numbers of genomes